CiscoDevNet/uccx-sample-code/clus2017/Readme.md

 ## MsgProducer

-This is a sample project that generats a JMS message producer jar , along with all its dependencies , which upon uploading to CCX and adding to system classpath, can be used in the Do step / other Java expressions in the script.
+This is a sample project that generates a JMS message producer jar , along with all its dependencies , which upon uploading to CCX and adding to system classpath, can be used in the Do step / other Java expressions in the script.

 ### Building MsgProducer